Hubbell (NYSE:HUBB) Updates FY 2022 Earnings Guidance

-Hubbell (NYSE:HUBB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $9.20-$9.40 for the period, compared to the consensus earnings per share estimate of $9.30.
+Hubbell (NYSE:HUBB – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $9.20-$9.40 for the period, compared to the consensus estimate of $9.30.
 The company issued revenue guidance of -.

-Several brokerages have recently weighed in on HUBB.
-StockNews.com upgraded shares of Hubbell from a hold rating to a buy rating in a research report on Saturday, April 30th.
-Morgan Stanley dropped their target price on shares of Hubbell from $200.00 to $190.00 and set an equal weight rating for the company in a research note on Tuesday, May 31st.
-Mizuho dropped their target price on shares of Hubbell from $240.00 to $220.00 and set a buy rating for the company in a research note on Monday, February 7th.
-Zacks Investment Research upgraded shares of Hubbell from a sell rating to a hold rating in a research report on Tuesday, February 15th.
-Finally, Wells Fargo & Company lifted their price target on shares of Hubbell from $181.00 to $200.00 in a research report on Thursday, April 28th.
-Three equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $204.50.
+Hubbell (NYSE:HUBB – Get Rating) last announced its quarterly earnings results on Tuesday, April 26th.
+The industrial products company reported $2.12 EPS for the quarter, beating the consensus estimate of $1.86 by $0.26.
+The company had revenue of $1.16 billion for the quarter, compared to analyst estimates of $1.09 billion.
+Hubbell had a net margin of 10.77% and a return on equity of 21.89%.
+The firm’s revenue was up 7.2% on a year-over-year basis.
+During the same period in the prior year, the firm posted $1.72 earnings per share.
+Analysts expect that Hubbell will post 9.3 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Tuesday, May 31st will be paid a dividend of $1.05 per share.
-The ex-dividend date of this dividend is Friday, May 27th.
-This represents a $4.20 dividend on an annualized basis and a yield of 2.12%.
-Hubbell’s payout ratio is 45.80%.
+A number of research firms have commented on HUBB.
+Wells Fargo & Company raised their target price on Hubbell from $181.00 to $200.00 in a report on Thursday, April 28th.
+StockNews.com upgraded Hubbell from a hold rating to a buy rating in a research report on Saturday, April 30th.
+Finally, Morgan Stanley dropped their price target on Hubbell from $200.00 to $190.00 and set an equal weight rating for the company in a research report on Tuesday, May 31st.

-In other news, Director Carlos M. Cardoso sold 749 shares of the stock in a transaction dated Monday, May 16th.
-The shares were sold at an average price of $193.73, for a total value of $145,103.77.
-Following the completion of the transaction, the director now owns 1,744 shares of the company’s stock, valued at $337,865.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 0.82% of the company’s stock.
+In related news, Director Carlos M. Cardoso sold 749 shares of Hubbell stock in a transaction dated Monday, May 16th.
+The stock was sold at an average price of $193.73, for a total transaction of $145,103.77.
+Following the completion of the sale, the director now owns 1,744 shares in the company, valued at approximately $337,865.12.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Company insiders own 0.82% of the company’s stock.

 About Hubbell (Get Rating)